Jishnu Dev Varma

-Jishnu Dev Varma (born 15 August 1957), is an Indian politician serving as the Governor of Telangana since 31 July 2024.
-He is from Tripura, and has previously served as the 2nd Deputy Chief Minister of Tripura from 2018 to 2023.
+Jishnu Dev Varma (born 15 August 1957), is an Indian politician serving as the Governor of Maharashtra since 2026.
+He previously served as Governor of Telangana from 2024 till 2026.
+He is from Tripura, and has previously served as the 3rd Deputy Chief Minister of Tripura from 2018 to 2023.
 He served as the MLA of Charilam from 2018 till 2023.
-He was the head of the Badminton Association of India, and is formerly the president of its Tripura unit.
+He was the head of the Badminton Association of India, and was formerly the president of its Tripura unit.

 Early life and education

 Jishnu Dev Varma was born in Agartala, Tripura on 15 August 1957.
 His father Ramendra Kishore Debbarma was the military secretary and home secretary to Maharaja Bir Bikram Manikya.

 Dev Varma is a member of the Tripura royal family and is the uncle of Pradyot Bikram Manikya Deb Barma and Kriti Devi Debbarman.

 He received his B.A.
 Honours from Calcutta University.

 Politics

 Dev Varma joined the Bharatiya Janata Party in early 1990s during the Ram Janmabhoomi movement.
 In 1993, he was made a national general secretary of the party.